Las Vegas Show

 - Visitors looking for an interactive dinner experience

-- Groups that enjoy loud, participatory entertainment
+- Groups who enjoy loud, participatory entertainment

-- Guests staying at or near Excalibur
+- Guests staying near Excalibur or the south end of the Strip

-Who Should Skip This Show
+Who Should Skip It

-- Guests looking for story-driven or visually elaborate theater
+- Travelers looking for story-driven theater

 Venue & Seating Experience